JeremiahKaren/35percent.github.io/_posts/2018-10-06-ruby-triangle-goes-to-committee.md

 # Profit vs affordable housing - what's reasonable?

-Should the scheme get the go-ahead, developer stands to make either £67m or £73m, according to Southwark or £101m, depending upon whichever figure you depend on in the viabilityon which viability apprais

 There is an unresolved dispute about the reasonable level of profit to be assumed in the viability assessment for the private housing, which could have a bearing on the final amount of affordable housing, to be calculated by a late viability review mechanism.
 Crudely, the higher the profit the less left for affordable housing.
-The developer wants 20% GDV (Gross Development Value) on the free market housing, while the Council's [independent assessors' report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!7xk%2fKitlYCgrfYEbtqBRDA%3d%3d!%7d%7d%7d) argues that this is too high and that 17.5% GDV.
+The developer wants 20% GDV (Gross Development Value), while the Council's [independent assessors' report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!7xk%2fKitlYCgrfYEbtqBRDA%3d%3d!%7d%7d%7d) argues that this is too high and that 17.5% GDV.
 This is backed up by the Council's own [viability study](https://www.southwark.gov.uk/assets/attach/1937/Old%20Kent%20Road%20viability%20study%202016.pdf) commissioned for the OKR AAP, which assumes a developer profit margin of 18% (para 4.39).

+In cash terms Southwark's assessor gives £73.8m as a reasonbe profit.
 According to their own viability assessment the developer has a profit target of

 ![](http://35percent.org/img/gvadisputeprofit.png)
 *Extract from the [independent viability review](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!7xk%2fKitlYCgrfYEbtqBRDA%3d%3d!%7d%7d%7d)*